Chefs Boot Camp for Policy and Change

 - Strategic brainstorming about effective action points and next steps

-The most recent Chefs Boot Camp took place at Louisville's 21c Museum Hotel from May 12 to May 14, and focused on regional food systems.
+The second Chefs Boot Camp took place at Louisville's 21c Museum Hotel from May 12 to May 14, and focused on regional food systems.
 Activities included a tour of nearby Woodland Farm, known for its sustainable farming practices, heritage livestock breeds, and biofuel program; and a meeting with Louisville mayor Greg Fischer, whose policy agenda includes strengthening the role of local food in the city.

 "The James Beard Foundation is continually working to take the conversation about our food system to the next level," says JBF president Susan Ungaro.
 "Our Chefs Boot Camp fills a critical need for hands-on policy and advocacy skills training that allows participating chefs to bring messages for constructive change out into the culinary world.”